An Interacting System and Environment with Prior Correlations Plus Local Operations Can Mimic Uncorrelated Evolution: Proof of Theorem

 we can solve for $x$ and $y$ to always make $t_{32} = 0$ and $t_{31} = 0$.
 This covers the first and second equalities, so that we now only have to zero out the third component given by

 To do this, we apply a final Givens rotation given by

-and solve for the variable $z$ that makes the expression in Eq \ref{Eq:Final_Component} equal to 0.
+and solve for the variable $z$ that makes the expression in Eq.~\eqref{Eq:Final_Component} equal to 0.
 We get the transformations $t_{21} \rightarrow t_{21} \cos(z) + t_{11} \sin(z)$ and $t_{12} \rightarrow t_{12}\cos(z) - t_{22} \sin(z) $ for the current correlation terms after the first two Givens rotations.
-We can always find some $z$-value that makes the value in Eq. (\ref{Eq:Final_Component}) zero while leaving the first two equalities the same. \end{proof} To determine the unitaries needed to apply these Givens rotations, one can use the explicit formula in Ref.~\cite{Dilley_2022} to alter the correlation matrix.
-For instance, if $0<x<\pi/2$, then the first local unitary we apply is given by the matrix
+We can always find some $z$-value that makes the value in Eq.~\eqref{Eq:Final_Component} zero while leaving the first two equalities the same.